5th Guards Motor Rifle Division: Creation of 6th Mechanized Corps

-The 6th Mechanised Corps was formed on 15 July 1940 at Bialystok in the Western Special Military District.
-It was attached to the 10th Army in the Bialystok area and was under the command of Major General Mikhail Khatskilevich when Operation Barbarossa began in June 1941.
+The 6th Mechanised Corps was formed on 15 July 1940 at Białystok in the Western Special Military District.
+It was attached to the 10th Army in the Białystok area and was under the command of Major General Mikhail Khatskilevich when Operation Barbarossa began in June 1941.

 The Corps initially comprised the 4th and 7th Tank Divisions and the 29th Mechanized Division, as well as several smaller units.
 On 22 June 1941, the 6th Mechanized Corps consisted of 32,382 men, 1,131 tanks, 242 armored cars, 162 artillery pieces, 187 mortars, 4,779 vehicles, 294 tractors and 1042 motorcycles.
 It included light tanks such as the T-26, Bt-7 and Bt-5 and T-28, as well as 201 of the newer T-34 and KV-1 models in the 7th Tank Division and a further 151 in the 4th Tank Division.

 A report by Major General B. S. Vasil'evich, commander of 7th Tank Division, on 4 August 1941 said that the division had been at 98% enlisted strength and 60–80% officer strength.
 The division included 348 tanks, of which 51 were KVs and 150 T-34s.
 However, there was lack of supplies.
 It possessed only one to one and a half loads of 76 mm ammunition when it entered battle, no armor-piercing ammunition for its tanks, three refills of gasoline, and a single fill of diesel fuel.
 The fuel ran out quickly, partially due to unclear orders.
 The division had to move to three new assembly areas within the first two days of the war.
 The division was soon immobilized south of Grodno in Belarus.

 Similar to the 4th Mechanized Corps, the 6th Mechanized Corps stood out of the remaining mechanized corps of the Red Army.

 On 22 June 1941 it was fully formed, and stationed 100–150 kilometers from the border.